Restoring Mailbox Items to Another Mailbox

 Number of changed items restored from the backup.

 Number of items for which the restore operation failed.

 Number of items that were not changed or missing in the original location.
 Such items are skipped during the restore operation.

-The following request restores all backed-up mailbox items to a different mailbox on the production Exchange server.
+The example shows how to restore all backed-up mailbox items to a different mailbox on the production Exchange server.

 Authorization: Bearer <Access-Token>